Metadata standards

 Storage of NFT metadata in decentralized file networks such as IPFS and Arweave, to prevent modification by a centralized entity, are supported by Sparkles.

-Should you utilise IPFS for metadata hosting, your item URL should follow the format of ipfs://<hash>
+Should you utilise for metadata hosting, your item URL should follow the format of ipfs://<hash>

 , e.g., ipfs://QmZbZvhjja1qhMbZN3tCfntRa2XPC88QB8PBSowgJfw5vw.png